 (5) Novissimum ab Sabinis bellum ortum multoque id maximum fuit; nihil enim per iram aut cupiditatem actum est, nec ostenderunt bellum prius quam intulerunt.

 (6) Consilio etiam additus dolus.
 Sp.
-Tarpeius Romanae praeerat arci. link Huius filiam virginem auro corrumpit Tatius ut armatos in arcem accipiat; aquam forte ea tum sacris extra moenia petitum ierat.
+Tarpeius Romanae praeerat arci.
+Huius filiam virginem auro corrumpit Tatius ut armatos in arcem accipiat; aquam forte ea tum sacris extra moenia petitum ierat.

 (7) Accepti obrutam armis necavere, seu ut vi capta potius arx videretur seu prodendi exempli causa ne quid usquam fidum proditori esset.

-(8) Additur fabula, quod volgo Sabini aureas armillas magni ponderis brachio laevo gemmatosque magna specie anulos habuerint, link pepigisse eam quod in sinistris manibus haberent; eo scuta illi pro aureis donis congesta.
+(8) Additur fabula, quod volgo Sabini aureas armillas magni ponderis brachio laevo gemmatosque magna specie anulos habuerint, pepigisse eam quod in sinistris manibus haberent; eo scuta illi pro aureis donis congesta.

-(9) Sunt qui eam ex pacto tradendi quod in sinistris manibus esset derecto link arma petisse dicant et fraude visam agere sua ipsam peremptam mercede.
+(9) Sunt qui eam ex pacto tradendi quod in sinistris manibus esset derecto arma petisse dicant et fraude visam agere sua ipsam peremptam mercede.